abiy-tasissa/K-Deep-Simplex-KDS-algorithm/README.md

 \# K-Deep-Simplex-KDS-algorithm
 ===============================

 This is an algorithm for dictionary learning.
-Formally, given a set of n data points that lie in a d-dimensional space, the optimization model of KDS learns sparse representation coefficients and m dictionary atoms such that each data point is represented a convex combination of local atoms.
+Formally, given a set of n data points that lie in a d-dimensional space, KDS learns sparse representation coefficients and m dictionary atoms such that each data point is represented a convex combination of local atoms.
 The optimization over the atoms and sparse coefficients can be solved using alternating minimization.
-The KDS algorithm employs algorithm unrolling to design a structured neural network that solves the problem.
-The Python code is written by Pranay Tankala.
+KDS employs algorithm unrolling to design a structured neural network that solves the problem.

 \# Baseline algorithms
 ======================